davatorium/rofi/doc/rofi-theme.5.markdown

 └─────────────────────────────────────────────────────────────────────┘
 ```

-The `element` (container) widget hold each entry in the `listview`, we add the two
+The `element` (container) widget hold each entry in the `listview`, we add the
-pre-defined children in the order we want to show them.
+two pre-defined children in the order we want to show.
+We also specify the
-We also specify the packing direction (`orientation`) and the spacing between the children (`spacing`).
+packing direction (`orientation`) and the spacing between the children
-We specify the space between the two children in absolute pixels (`px`).
+(`spacing`).
+We specify the space between the two children in absolute pixels
+(`px`).

 To increase the icon-size, we need to modify the `element-icon` widget.